-This LibGuide will assist in locating print and online resources useful in researching federal tax law.
+This LibGuide will assist in locating print and electronic resources useful in researching federal tax law.
 Always start with the Internal Revenue Code and then look to corresponding treasury regulations, case law, administrative rulings, and agency documents for interpretation and analysis.

 Also keep in mind secondary sources to get an overview of a particular tax topic.
 For a comprehensive analysis on this subject be sure to consult: "Federal Income Taxation" by Mary A. Hotchkins in Specialized Legal Research, edited by Penny Hazelton.
 Call number: Law Reserves KF 240 S69.